inconvergent/cl-grph/docs/grph.md

  ;
  ; GRPH names the structure-class #<STRUCTURE-CLASS GRPH:GRPH>:
  ;   Documentation:
- ;     create a directed graph instance with no spatial awareness.
+ ;     create a graph instance.
  ;
- ;     assuming the following graph, where all edges are undirected:
+ ;     assuming the following graph, where all edges are bi directional:
  ;
  ;       x-y-u
  ;       |   |
- ;     a-b-c-d-o
+ ;     a-b-c-d-o-l
  ;       |
  ;       y
  ;
- ;     this terminology is used :
+ ;     the following terminology is used:
- ;       - ab, by and do are (simple) filaments.
+ ;       - ab, by and dol are (simple) filaments
  ;       - bcd and bxyud are segments.
  ;       - (simple) filaments are segments.
  ;       - bcduyx(b) is a cycle.
  ;       - b and d are multi intersection points/vertices
- ;       - a, y, o are dead-ends.
+ ;       - a, y, l are dead-ends.
  ;       - a, b, c, y are incident of b
  ;
  ;   Class precedence-list: GRPH, STRUCTURE-OBJECT, SB-PCL::SLOT-OBJECT, T